What's the best way to keep up with all you're doing?

 There is also a MLSN newsletter that I keep focused on one topic — the MLSN soil nutrient guidelines.

 Books.
-I’ve got three books available now and am always working on getting more.
+I’ve got four books available now and am always working on getting more.

 Have you ever checked out Google Scholar?
 That link has a lot of technical articles I’ve written or co-authored.
 And there are even more—209 to be exact, as of today—at the Turfgrass Information File.